-At this point they will be sent a communication with information on how and what to declare through UWE's Welcome Website, and outlined in full in the Criminal Conviction Procedure.
+Offer holders will only be asked to declare any relevant criminal conviction information when they accept UWE Bristol as their firm choice via UCAS or our Welcome Website.
+At this point they will be sent a communication with information on how and what to declare through UWE's Welcome Website, and outlined in full in the Procedure for Consideration of Disclosed Criminal Records below.